martgil/webext-docs/tabs.rst

          :name: [``mailTab``]
          :type: (boolean, optional)

          Whether the tab is a Thunderbird 3-pane tab.
+If specified, the :value:`queryInfo.type` property will be ignored

       .. api-member::